nemoarchive/documentation/download_restricted.md

 ### <a name="downloading-data"></a> Downloading Data
 #### using Google Cloud Platform

-Restricted NeMO data is now available through Google Cloud Platform (GCP).
+Restricted NeMO data is available from Google Cloud Platform (GCP).
 There are two mechanisms for access, web interface and command line.

 **NeMO data is requester pays, therefore downloading by either mechanism requires the use of a Google billing account.
 In order to avoid incurring large charges for data download, we strongly recommend that you run data analyses on GCP if possible.**